veggiemonk/blog/content/post/google_cloud_training.md

 ### Scaling

-Google has been doing container orchestration for many years since the initial Borg paper. (insert link) So it offers a kubernetes cluster with more features than the open source version of it.
+Google has been doing container orchestration for many years since the initial [Borg paper](https://ai.google/research/pubs/pub43438).
+So it offers a kubernetes cluster with more features than the open source version of it.
 There is also the autoscaler that can be based on the user specific metrics such as the number of player in a game hosted on GCP.
 Not to mention the number of companies, such as SnapChat, that used GCP and didn't even to change anything in their code when they hit the tipping point of users.